Patients

 Treatment for men with primary urethral cancerTreatment for women with primary urethral cancer

 If the tumour grows towards the centre of the urethra without spreading into deeper layers or nearby organs, it’s considered superficial and is an early stage of cancer.
-This type of cancer is also known as localised primary urethral cancer, Stage 0 or Carcinoma In Situ (CIS), Stage Ta and Stage T1.
+This type of cancer is also known as localised primary urethral cancer and includes various stages (Stage 0 or Carcinoma In Situ (CIS), Stage Ta and Stage T1) depending on tumour invasion depth.

 Localised urethral cancer